yihui/yihui.org/content/en/2024-01-03-bye-rstudio.md

 just take this chance to become an independent contractor.
 It depends on the opportunities that I can get in the next few months.

+Update on 2024-03-19

+:   Please ignore the call for help below, and feel free to cancel your monthly
+    sponsorship.
+I no longer need financial aid.
+Currently I'm (busy) working for SwissRe as a contractor, and should have enough income this year.
+For the donations that I have received, I have been passing them to other people and organizations of my choice.
+If you have suggestions on where I should donate the money, I will be happy to follow your advice.
+Many thanks to everyone who lent a helping hand to me!
+Please also feel free to let me know if you need help or know someone else who needs help (e.g., with seeking for job opportunities).

-I have never asked for financial support from the community before, because I have never felt the need (thanks to Posit).
+~~I have never asked for financial support from the community before, because I have never felt the need (thanks to Posit).
 Now the situation has become different, and I'm a little concerned about the mortgage number in my account.
 For the first time, I'm mentioning my Github sponsorship page in my blog: